Access ServicesFaculty Resources

-Faculty have the option to administer tests / exams in Blackboard using Respondus Lockdown Browser and Respondus Monitor.
+Faculty have the option to administer tests / exams in Canvas using Respondus Lockdown Browser and Respondus Monitor.
 If faculty select this option, please follow these procedures:

 - Activate Respondus Lockdown Browser and Respondus Monitor (contact Jason Spartz at email@example.com with any questions) Faculty can assign the extended time to the exam based on a student’s accommodation letter from Access Services.

 - If faculty choose to administer a paper test / exam, please follow these procedures: